amazon-archives/aws-mobilehub-ember/README.md

 This will download the new `aws-config.js` file with the new configuration values.
 No update to the app should be neccisary unless you added new functionality.
 In that case even, you can simply refer to the new constants within the Ember app.

-You can also update to the latest, updated AWS JavaScript SDK that Mobile Hub generated fror you as well, it is optional and included in this repo:

-    aws s3 cp s3://your-bucket/aws-sdk.min.js ./vendor/aws-sdk.min.js

 ### Ember Code Generators and Adapters